 Is angel food cake gluten-free?

-No, it contains flour, cake flour in this recipe, so it contains gluten.
+No, it contains flour, specifically cake flour, in this recipe, so it contains gluten.

 Can you make angel food cake in other pans?